cmarlin/tf-mcts/README.md

-# Mctx: MCTS-in-JAX
+# TF-Mcts: MCTS-in-Tensorflow

-Mctx is a library with a [JAX](https://github.com/google/jax)-native implementation of Monte Carlo tree search (MCTS) algorithms such as [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go), [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules), and
+TF-Mcts is a library with a [Tensorflow](https://www.tensorflow.org/)-native implementation of Monte Carlo tree search (MCTS) algorithms such as [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go), [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules), and